AU Crystals

 A divinatory practice of gazing into a reflective or translucent surface to receive impressions, images, or insight.

-Scrying is the old practice of gazing into a reflective surface (a polished stone, a bowl of water, a black mirror, or the famous crystal ball) and waiting for impressions to surface.
-The word comes from the Middle English descry, "to perceive at a distance."
-Versions of it appear across many cultures: obsidian mirrors in pre-Columbian Mesoamerica, dark bowls of water in classical Greece, polished hematite in the Roman world, and the rock-crystal spheres associated with Renaissance and Victorian occultism.
+Scrying is the old practice of gazing into a reflective or translucent surface (a polished stone, a bowl of water, a black mirror, a candle flame, or the famous crystal ball) and waiting for impressions to surface.
+The word comes from the Middle English descry, "to perceive at a distance," itself from Old French descrier.
+The Greek term katoptromancy (mirror divination) and hydromancy (water divination) describe the same technique under different surfaces.